xeroplz/auRace/README.md

 auRace
 ==============================
-A race converter for aura.
+A race converter for aura, currently trash.

 File Requirements
 ------------------------------